 Destin Florida is typically a drive-in destination, meaning the majority of visitors live within driving distance and come by car, but if you are going to fly, the closest airport is Northwest Florida Regional Airport (VPS).
 The easiest way to get around is by car, but plan to pay to park ($5-10) in most public parking areas, especially in the Destin Harbor District.
 Uber and Lyft are also popular transportation methods.

 - Support local businesses (restaurants, boutiques, art galleries, etc).
 They are the heart and soul of the Destin community.

 - Pay attention to the flag system at the beach.
 GREEN: LOW HAZARD – Calm Condition, Exercise Caution

 YELLOW: MEDIUM HAZARD – Moderate Surf and/or Moderate Currents, RED: HIGH HAZARD – High Surf and/or Strong Currents, DOUBLE RED: WATER CLOSED TO PUBLIC, PURPLE: Marine Pests Present.

 - Plan ahead.
-Many popular activities such as fishing charters , Crab Island excursions, and boat rentals book up quickly.
+Many popular activities such as fishing charters , Crab Island excursions, boat rentals and sunset cruises book up quickly.

 - Call the Gulf of Mexico “the ocean”.
 This is a dead giveaway that you are a tourist.
 Locals simply refer to the body of water as “the Gulf”.